Marina Perezagua

+Marina Perezagua is a novelist and writer in Spanish.

+Life

-Marina Perezagua is a writer and an open water swimmer.
-She was born in Seville, Spain.
-She graduated in Art History from the University of Seville.
+Perezagua was born in Seville, Spain.
+She graduated in Art History from the University of Seville and the Universitá Degli Studi di Padova.
 She obtained her PhD in philology in the United States and later on she became a professor of language, literature, history and Latin American cinema at the State University of New York at Stony Brook.
 Afterwards she worked for two years at the Instituto Cervantes de Lyon.
+She has three masters degrees and one doctorate.

+She enjoys open swimming and she has completed the 14 mile crossing of the Straits of Gibraltar.

-She has three M.A and one Ph.D.
-Today she lives in New York and works as Distinguished Professor in Residence at New York University.
-Her last book was illustrated by the international acclaimed painter Walton Ford.
-She is a recipient of the Sor Juana Inés de la Cruz Prize and she has been translated into 11 languages.
+Perezagua lives in New York and works as Distinguished Professor in Residence at New York University.
+Her 2013 collection of stories, Leche, was illustrated by a water colour by the painter Walton Ford.
+She is a recipient of the Sor Juana Inés de la Cruz Prize and her work has been translated into eleven languages.
 She is a frequent columnist for El País.

+The English translation of her 2018 book "The Story of H" was recommended by Vanity Fair and Forges.